Syphontwo/NeighborhoodMap/README.md

 }
 ```

-A file called `api-keysEXAMPLE.json` has been included to assist you.
-Replace `<YOUR KEY HERE>` with an active API key.
-If you add your api keys in the appropriate locations and make a copy of the file with the word `EXAMPLE` removed, you will be able to continue.
+A file called `api-keysEXAMPLE.json` has been included to assist you should anything happen with the api-keys.json main file.
+Remeber that if another API is added, or any other item requiring a secret, that item should be added to api-keys.json manually through the github website.

 ## Dependencies
 * react@16.5.2